CU-DBMI-Peds/phoenix/README.md

 ### Use

-The package comes with an example data set call `sepsis.`  To get the Phoenix score and determine sepsis (score &geq; 2) and septic shock (score &geq; 2 and cardiovascular dysfunction, just call the `phoenix` function:
+The package comes with an example data set called `sepsis.`  To get the Phoenix score and determine sepsis (score &geq; 2) and septic shock (score &geq; 2 and cardiovascular dysfunction, just call the `phoenix` function: